cnyvfang/cnyvfang/README.md

 🚀 Interested in Digital Art, Low-Level Computer Vision, and Concealed Object Segmentation.

-🎓 Now Bachelor student in SWU, Research Assistant in THU (And will be A Master Student in 24 Fall).
+🎓 Now Bachelor student in SWU, Research Assistant in THU (And will be Master Student here in 24 Fall).

 💞️ I’m open to any kinds of collaboration.
 Please feel free to contact me directly through email.